anerv/cycling_data_quality/README.md

 4. **Feature Matching**.
 The fourth notebook contains functionality for matching corresponding features in the reference and the OSM data.
 This step is more computationally expensive, but gives an excellent overview of different geometries and/or errors of missing or excess data.

-5. **Summary of results:** This notebook summarises the findings from notebook 2 & 3 to a final report, that can be used for assessing the data quality of the OSM and, if available, the reference data.
+5. **Summary of extrinsinc analysis:** This notebook summarises the findings from notebook 2 & 3 to a final report, that can be used for assessing the data quality of the OSM and, if available, the reference data.

 ---